hsudml/glitch/README.md

 # Glitch.com
-Tips on using Glitch for web development and WebVR
+Tips on using Glitch with GitHub.
+[Glitch](https://glitch.com/) is a great platform for web development and WebVR.

 ## Export Glitch Project to GitHub